 Performance Issues

-Downtime is not unusual for phone networks, due to the changing regulations and general unreliability – this therefore effects the overall performance of MFA solutions as users may not be able to access the messages when needed.
+Downtime is not unusual for phone networks, due to the changing regulations and general unreliability – this therefore affects the overall performance of MFA solutions, as users may not be able to access the messages when needed.

 In addition, the Authenticator uses encrypted communication alongside other security measures, such as hidden notifications, an app lock, and sign-in history.
 Some highlights from Microsoft’s Authenticator include: